vishnu-pc/NodeMCU-7-Segment-Display/Readme.md

 ## IDE-Configuration

-Follow this [Procedure](https://www.instructables.com/Steps-to-Setup-Arduino-IDE-for-NODEMCU-ESP8266-WiF/) configure the IDE according to the requirements.
+Follow this [Procedure](https://www.instructables.com/Steps-to-Setup-Arduino-IDE-for-NODEMCU-ESP8266-WiF/) to configure the IDE according to the requirements.

 ![IDE Configuration](./images/IDE-Configuration.png)